 - Also see our guide on how to unblock additional US streaming services like Hulu, Tubi and more

 In recent years, Netflix has been spending a lot of money on “Netflix Originals” – TV programmes and movies that are produced (or co-produced) by Netflix.
-The shows that are wholly owned by Netflix – like Stranger Things, The Crown and many others – are available everywhere for Netflix subscribers.
+The shows that are wholly owned by Netflix – like Stranger Things, The Crown, Squid Game and many others – are available everywhere for Netflix subscribers.
 But shows and movies produced by other companies are not.

-So, for example, Netflix has most of the CW shows available for streaming in the US – The Flash, Supergirl, Supernatural, etc’.
-In the UK, on the other hand, Supergirl and The Flash are NOT part of the Netflix library, because the UK rights belong to Sky (so they’re available on NOW).
+So, for example, Netflix has most of the CW shows available for streaming in the US – The Flash, Supergirl, Supernatural, etc. In the UK, on the other hand, Supergirl and The Flash are NOT part of the Netflix library, because the UK rights belong to other broadcasters.
 And Supernatural is available on Amazon Prime Video.

 To be fair, it also works the other way around for some shows, that are available on Netflix UK but NOT in the US.